-- What should be done for patients with locally advanced disease who are not suitable candidates for surger or radiotherapy primary androgen deprivation at diagnosis or wait until clinical progression (localized of metastatic) Timing? - What should be done for patients with locally advanced disease who are not suitable candidates for surger or radiotherapy primary androgen deprivation at diagnosis or wait until clinical progression (localized of metastatic)?
+- What should be done for patients with locally advanced disease who are not suitable candidates for surgery or radiotherapy - primary androgen deprivation at diagnosis or wait until clinical progression (localized or metastatic) - Timing? - What should be done for patients with locally advanced disease who are not suitable candidates for surgery or radiotherapy - primary androgen deprivation at diagnosis or wait until clinical progression (localized or metastatic)?

-- Are there differences between the different hormone therapy methods in the pattern and severity of toxi effects, specifically symptoms such as hot flushes, gynecomastia, liver function and gastrointestinal, effe on sexual function and cognitive function and possible long term side effects such as changes in body composition and metabolic syndrome for non metastatic disease? - What is the incidence of osteoporosis and reduction in bone mineral density at 2, 5 and 10 years and who the risk of osteoporotic bone fracture due to bilateral orchidectomy (or orchidectomy), LHRH agonist or leterm androgen deficiency? - What is the effect on Quality of Life as measured by validated questionnaires due to androgen ablation (deprivation or blockade) treatment?
+- Are there differences between the different hormone therapy methods in the pattern and severity of toxicity effects, specifically symptoms such as hot flushes, gynecomastia, liver function and gastrointestinal, effect on sexual function and cognitive function and possible long term side effects such as changes in body composition and metabolic syndrome for non metastatic disease? - What is the incidence of osteoporosis and reduction in bone mineral density at 2, 5 and 10 years and what is the risk of osteoporotic bone fracture due to bilateral orchidectomy (or orchidectomy), LHRH agonist or long term androgen deficiency? - What is the effect on Quality of Life as measured by validated questionnaires due to androgen ablation (deprivation or blockade) treatment?